shakes76/PatternAnalysis-2024/recognition/UNet_PriankaIndla/README.md

 scp s4749392@rangpur.compute.eait.uq.edu.au:/home/Student/s4749392/loss_plot.png ~/Desktop/

 ```
 The Dice Score plot provides insight into the model’s segmentation performance over the training epochs.
-By the 25th epoch, the Dice Score surpasses the target threshold of 0.7.
+By the 10th epoch, the Dice Score surpasses the target threshold of 0.7.
 This value indicates that the overlap between the predicted segmentation and the ground truth is around 70% or better, showing the model’s success.
+However, the dice score is decreasing meaning further training must be conducted to improve accuracy of model.

-Figure 1: Dice Score over 25 Epochs
+Figure 1: Dice Score over 10 Epochs